Optimizing Growth Hormone as an Athletic Ergogenic Aid

 I reject the notion that we need to cheat in order to get ahead.
 In fact many of the products athletes pursue in an effort to gain a competitive advantage are actually holding them back.
 When we review the science behind growth hormone and it’s application in athletic pursuits we find an amazing body of well-designed literature that tells a surprising story.
 Many athletes are applying 1970’s dogma to their training regimens and damaging their own chance of success as well as health.
 I propose we examine the truth and redefine our training table to promote not only better athletic results but better health in the process.

 Lastly I want to offer the view that this impacts our youth in dramatic fashion.
 Like it or not our sports stars are idolized and emulated by student athletes.
-A study by Eisenberg1 of 20 different urban middle and high schools revealed that 5.9% of students had experimented with steroid use.
+A study by Eisenberg of 20 different urban middle and high schools revealed that 5.9% of students had experimented with steroid use.

-Increases release of IGF-1 causing protein synthesis and increased
+Increases release of IGF-1 causing protein synthesis and increased muscle mass

 Stimulates gluconeogenesis in liver